oksana-c/uc_fedex/README.txt

 I've tested it with all versions of Drupal 5.3 and greater, and all versions of Ubercart 1.0 Alpha 8 and greater.
 While it may run in older versions, I won't promise anything.
-Future version of this module WILL be backwards compatible with this initial release.
+Future version of this module WILL be backwards compatible with the initial release.

 Before You Begin